royamoussapour/royamoussapour.github.io/_projects/(1) Trademark Center.md

 ### What we learned

 We ultimately tested a prototype of the sharing feature with nine customers and identified time-sensitive changes to the design that were implemented before deployment.
+We were able to turn around our analysis and a presentation of recommendations in under a week.

-This was a great exercise in scaffolding research learnings towards short- and long-term implementation and establishing the feasibility of quick turnaround analysis and presentation (less than 3 days turnaround for critical updates).
+This was a great exercise in scaffolding research learnings towards short- and long-term implementation.

 <br>